22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 8. Philip Scheinfeld Team

-Philip Scheinfeld runs a top-rated real estate team with over $500 million in sales in Manhattan, Brooklyn, Queens, and the Hamptons.
+Philip Scheinfeld runs a top-rated real estate team with over $500 million in career sales across Manhattan, Brooklyn, Queens, and the Hamptons as of 2026.

 Why this logo works